moZaky/exsysDocs/README.md

 - App Structure
 - How we use Git
 - Create new package
-- How to: Package Structure
+- How to: Package Structure (screen)
 - How to: Create Page Labels
 - Build (cLoud)
 - Regenrate Route
 - Exsys Components
-- Antd 3
+- Antd 3 v ^3.19.3

 ## Clone Repo